 Emily Welch serves as Program Manager at Amplify Education, which creates core and supplemental curriculum, assessment and intervention programs for K-12 students.
 In this role, she leads the design and implementation of high-impact tutoring initiatives for students in several states nationwide.

 Emily describes herself as a forever educator, and spends much of her time teaching and learning about teaching and learning.
 She started her career as a middle school math and science teacher in the Bronx, and has held many roles in the education world since then, including: charter school leader, instructional coach/academic dean, graduate instructor at Johns Hopkins School of Education, Lead Teacher at the American Museum of Natural History & Brooklyn Botanic Garden, pre-service training coach and facilitator for Teach For America corps members, and Program Consultant for New Teacher Center, a national nonprofit.

-When she’s not working, you can find Emily somewhere in Bed-Stuy, where she lives with her family and operates a pizza catering business with her spouse.
+When she’s not working, you can find Emily somewhere in Bed-Stuy, where she lives with her family.